Last Updated: November 13, 2024

 Vinod Khosla was born on January 28, 1955, in New Delhi, India.
 His father served as an officer in the Indian Army and hoped that Vinod would someday join the army as well.
 Khosla attended elementary school at Mount St Mary's School, and as a teenager, he was inspired to pursue a career in technology after reading an "Electronic Engineering Times" article about the founding of Intel.
 In 1976, he earned a bachelor's degree in electrical engineering from IIT Delhi, where he started a club for computer programming.
 When the school's computer center staff went on strike, Vinod operated the center in their absence.

 As a teenager, he wrote a paper about parallel processing before the IT industry adopted the concept, and he was later involved in launching India's first biomedical engineering program.
-In 1975, Khosla tried to start a company that would provide soy milk to Indian consumers that did not own refrigerators and could not preserve cow milk.
+In 1975, Khosla tried to start a company that would provide soy milk to Indian consumers who did not own refrigerators and could not preserve cow milk.
 After graduating from IIT Delhi, he received a full scholarship to Carnegie Mellon University in Pittsburgh, Pennsylvania, and earned a master's degree in biomedical engineering.
 Vinod applied to the MBA program at Stanford University, but he was not accepted because he didn't have enough work experience.
 He worked two full-time jobs to get the required two years of work experience, but he was rejected again.
 Three weeks into studying for his MBA at Carnegie Mellon, Khosla talked the Stanford admissions staff into accepting him, and he earned an MBA from their Graduate School of Business in 1980.

 Sun Microsystems

-After earning his MBA, Vinod became the Chief Financial Officer of the computer-aided engineering company Daisy Systems, which spent a majority of its resources building custom computer hardware that would be able to run its software.
+After earning his MBA, Vinod became the Chief Financial Officer of the computer-aided engineering company Daisy Systems, which spent the majority of its resources building custom computer hardware that would be able to run its software.
 Khosla left Daisy Systems in order to focus on creating a company that made general purpose computers.
 In 1982, he approached his fellow Stanford alum Scott McNealy about helping launch and guide a small technology business that was to be called Sun Microsystems.
 The "SUN" in the name was actually a reference to the "Stanford University Network" computer workstation that was developed by another Sun Microsystems co-founder, Andy Bechtolsheim, while they were both graduate students.

 Vinod served as Sun Microsystems' CEO, and the company was profitable within its first year.
 McNealy became CEO of the company in 1984 after Khosla left to pursue venture capitalism.
 Sun Microsystems IPO'd in 1986 under the ticker symbol "SUNW," which was changed to "JAVA" in 2007.
 Sun Microsystems, like most tech companies, experienced a wild surge in business during the dotcom boom of the late 1990s and early 2000s.
 The company retracted in the bubble's aftermath.
-The stock plummeted from over $100 a share at the bubble's peak in 2001, to less than $10 a share in 2002.
+The stock plummeted from over $100 a share at the bubble's peak in 2001 to less than $10 a share in 2002.
 Fortunately, the company recovered slowly but surely.
 In January 2010, Sun Microsystems was acquired by Oracle Corporation for $7.4 billion.

 Vinod Khosla